lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner.md

 > [!NOTE]
 >
-> This code is identical to the Hello World file mentioned in *Build from Source*, except for the script source.
+> This code is a more simplified version of the Hello World file that is hosted on [Github](https://github.com/Dynamsoft/mrz-scanner-javascript/blob/main/samples/hello-world.html).
->
+> The file hosted on Github contains more code for a better final UI, but that extra code is not necessary to successfully launching the MRZ Scanner.
+All you need is the code shown above.
 > Please do not forget to replace `YOUR_LICENSE_KEY_HERE` with your own license key, whether it is trial or full.

 To run the sample, create a new file called `hello-world.html`, then copy and paste the code above into the file.
 Next, serve the page directly by deploying it to a server.